Mister Crypto

 Outcome

-The result is a production-ready platform used by a live trading community, delivered and iterated by a single developer working directly with stakeholders.
+A platform in continuous use by a live trading community, delivered and iterated by a single engineer working directly with stakeholders, with the architecture trimmed to what the product actually needed.

-The project reflects a practical approach to building software under real constraints: limited time, evolving requirements, and active users.
+The project is a small case study in operating under real constraints: limited time, evolving requirements, and active users who notice every regression.